-Solid waste management remains one of the critical development challenges globally, nationally and at the county level.
+Solid waste management remains one of the development challenges globally, nationally and at the county level.
 Solid waste is inevitable due to ordinary human activities such as industrial production, consumption at household level, construction and commercial processes among others.
-However, accumulation of solid waste has environmental, health, social and economic implications in the long term.
+However, managing solid waste has health, environmental, social and economic implications.
 Consequently, public interventions in solid waste management coupled with engagement with private actors are required in order to achieve optimal results.

-This policy provides for the guiding framework for solid waste management in Mombasa County.
+This policy provides for the guiding framework for solid waste management in the county.
 The policy shall guide the county solid waste management actors providing effective, efficient and sustainable services while utilizing solid waste as an economic resource.